AccentureFed/18FRFQ-Response/process-documentation/evidence/README.md

 ![alt tag](/process-documentation/agile-process-photos/response-images/proposal-header.png>)

 Below is an identical replica of our Attachment E submission.
-To further elaborate on the evidence, we have provided a link to additional information reflecting images, videos, and documentation such as design mockups, to further demonstrate our understanding.
+To further elaborate on the evidence, we have provided a link  in the supporting reference link column to additional information reflecting images, videos, and documentation (i.e wireframes, design mockups) to further demonstrate our understanding.

 |#|criteria|evidence|supporting reference link|